What does the Title IX Office investigate?

 Filing a Title IX complaint provides the University with an opportunity to stop any sexual harassment that is ongoing, to put measures into place so that the behavior does not continue, provide an opportunity to offer supportive measures to either person(s), and allows the University to investigate and possible Student Conduct hearing to determine if someone was responsible for a Title IX violation.

 The Title IX Office will perform an investigation into the complaint if that is how you would like the complaint handled.
-The Title IX Coordinator will explain the process to you when you meet and provide you with options as to how you want the complaint handled.
+The Equal Opportunity and Title IX Coordinator will explain the process to you when you meet and provide you with options as to how you want the complaint handled.

 An investigation will consist of not only you providing information, but information will also be gathered from the person(s) accused (called a Respondent) and any witnesses who may have personally observed or directly witnessed the incident that is the subject of the complaint.

 You will be provided with the opportunity to see the report that results from the investigation, and can request further information or questioning.
 Following the end of the investigation, there may be a student conduct hearing depending upon the results of the investigation to determine whether there is responsibility for violating the Student Conduct disciplinary code.